 On February 23, 2015, Agnico Eagle entered into a binding letter of intent (the "LOI") with Canadian Malartic GP, Yamana and Abitibi Royalties Inc. ("Abitibi Royalties") regarding the Malartic CHL prospect which abuts the Canadian Malartic mine and in which Canadian Malartic Corporation held a 70% interest, with the remaining 30% interest held by Abitibi Royalties.
-On March 19, 2015, Abitibi Royalties sold its 30% interest in the Malartic CHL prospect to the purchasers (the "CHL Transaction") in exchange for 459,197 common shares of the Company and 3,549,685 Yamana common shares, for total consideration of C\$35 million (based on the respective closing prices of such shares on the TSX on February 20, 2015, the date immediately prior to the public announcement by Abitibi Royalties of entering into the LOI), and 3% net smelter return royalties to Abitibi Royalties and New Osisko on the prospect.
-In addition, as part of the CHL Transaction all prior agreements, claims and proceedings relating to the Malartic CHL prospect, including those previously instituted by Abitibi Royalties against Osisko prior to the Company and Yamana completing the Arrangement were terminated, settled and released.
+On March 19, 2015, Abitibi Royalties sold its 30% interest in the Malartic CHL prospect to Canadian Malartic GP (the "CHL Transaction") in exchange for 459,197 common shares of the Company and 3,549,685 Yamana common shares, with a value of approximately C\$35 million (based on the respective closing prices of such shares on the TSX on February 20, 2015, the date immediately prior to the public announcement by Abitibi Royalties of entering into the LOI), and 3% net smelter return royalties to Abitibi Royalties and New Osisko on the prospect.
+In addition, as part of the CHL Transaction all prior agreements, claims and proceedings relating to the Malartic CHL prospect, including those previously instituted by Abitibi Royalties against Osisko prior to the Company and Yamana completing the Osisko Arrangement were terminated, settled and released.

-Prior to completion of the Arrangement of Osisko, on June 6, 2014, Clifton Star Resources Inc. ("Clifton") instituted proceedings against Osisko (now Canadian Malartic Corporation) seeking, among other things, an order that Osisko pay Clifton C\$22.5 million in damages.
-In the proceedings, Clifton alleged, among other things, that Osisko was obligated to lend Clifton C\$22.5 million on or around December 1, 2012 pursuant to a December 10, 2009 commitment letter and a December 10, 2009 Duparquet Mining Camp Option and Joint Venture Agreement, each between Clifton and Osisko, and that Osisko's failure to advance such loan resulted in damages to Clifton.
+Prior to completion of the Osisko Arrangement on June 6, 2014, Clifton Star Resources Inc. ("Clifton") instituted proceedings against Osisko (now Canadian Malartic Corporation) seeking, among other things, an order that Osisko pay Clifton C\$22.5 million in damages.
+In the proceedings, Clifton alleged, among other things, that Osisko was obligated to lend Clifton C\$22.5 million on or around December 1, 2012 pursuant to a December 10, 2009 commitment letter and a December 10, 2009 option and joint venture agreement, each between Clifton and Osisko, and that Osisko's failure to advance such loan resulted in damages to Clifton.
 Clifton further alleged that such loan was intended to be used to make payments under certain option agreements between Clifton and third parties which entitled Clifton to acquire shares of such third parties that owned interests in the concessions comprising the "Duparquet Project".
 Following the joint acquisition of Osisko by the Company and Yamana on June 16, 2014, the Company and Yamana engaged in discussions with Clifton to advance the settlement of such claims.
-Effective March 2, 2015, Canadian Malartic Corporation (as the successor to Osisko) entered into a settlement agreement with Clifton, pursuant to which Canadian Malartic Corporation paid Clifton approximately C\$5.27 million in consideration for a full and final release of all claims arising from the facts described in the Clifton proceedings, the whole without any admission of liability.
+Effective March 2, 2015, Canadian Malartic Corporation (as the successor to Osisko) entered into a settlement agreement with Clifton, pursuant to which Canadian Malartic Corporation paid Clifton approximately C\$5.27 million in consideration for a full and final release of all claims arising from the facts described in the Clifton proceedings.
 Concurrently, under two separate non-brokered private placements, each of the Company and Yamana subscribed for 4,772,786 common shares of Clifton at a price of C\$0.60 per share, for total proceeds to Clifton of approximately C\$5.73 million.
-As a result of the closing of the private placement, the Company now holds 4,772,786 common shares of Clifton representing, as of March 2, 2015, approximately 9.9% of the issued and outstanding Clifton shares.